acestream/ace-network-docs/docs/library/popup/ads.md

 > Advertising costs **In-stream** excluding "Social Media Ad Video" and "Out-stream" by years

-The Ace Surf browser and the Ace Script extension (with the corresponding script) will by default replace any third-party In-stream video advertising with their own on all sites visited by the user, including all kinds of social media, which we deliberately do not take into account in the predictions of this section in order to predict as accurately as possible volumes of possible video inventory of DAO Ace Stream.
-In addition to replacing advertising on sites, the functionality of DAO Ace Stream products will almost 100% cover all user needs in terms of his requests and preferences for video content, thereby removing the need to use any third-party applications intended for watching TV with a movie. , TV series, sporting events, etc., which account for the bulk (almost 100%) of In-stream video ad impressions (outside Social Media).
-Taking this into account, it can be predicted that DAO Ace Stream will become the only source (platform) for advertisers through which it will be possible to get access to our users for displaying video ads in the In-stream format (outside of Social Media).
-This means that almost 100% of the total budget for in-stream video advertising (outside of Social Media) allocated by advertisers per Internet user can be determined as the real market value of the DAO Ace Stream inventory volume
+The Ace Surf browser and the Ace Script extension (with the corresponding script) will by default replace any third-party In-stream video advertising with their own on all sites visited by the user, including all kinds of social media, which we deliberately do not take into account in the predictions of this section in order to predict as accurately as possible volumes of possible video inventory of Ace Stream DAO.
+In addition to replacing advertising on sites, the functionality of Ace Stream DAO products will almost 100% cover all user needs in terms of his requests and preferences for video content, thereby removing the need to use any third-party applications intended for watching TV with a movie. , TV series, sporting events, etc., which account for the bulk (almost 100%) of In-stream video ad impressions (outside Social Media).
+Taking this into account, it can be predicted that Ace Stream DAO will become the only source (platform) for advertisers through which it will be possible to get access to our users for displaying video ads in the In-stream format (outside of Social Media).
+This means that almost 100% of the total budget for in-stream video advertising (outside of Social Media) allocated by advertisers per Internet user can be determined as the real market value of the Ace Stream DAO inventory volume

 Average video ad spend is projected to reach US $ 6.43 per internet user in 2021